Murray River Tributaries & Murray–Darling Basin Waterways

 Ovens River Catchment

-The Ovens River, which joins the Murray River near Lake Mulwala, flows through a diverse landscape starting with the steep forested mountains of the Victorian Alps to the wide valleys and open plains on its northerly journey.
+The Ovens River, which joins the Murray River near Lake Mulwala, flows through a diverse landscape, starting with the steep, forested mountains of the Victorian Alps and ending in the wide valleys and open plains on its northerly journey.

-The Ovens River is significant for its diverse aquatic habitats and is the location of a range of threatened species, including the Murray cod and the Murray spiny crayfish.
+The Ovens River is significant for its diverse aquatic habitats and is home to a range of threatened species, including the Murray cod and the Murray spiny crayfish.

 - Catchment area: 0.7% of the Murray–Darling Basin